 House points are predominantly awarded for good work, behaviour, maturity and displaying the school's values of Kindness, Service, Respect, Forgiveness and Honesty.
 They are recorded on a chart in each room.
-Each week the Year 6 House Captains visit each room to record total points earned by each house.
-A running total is displayed in the Hall and the House Point trophy awarded to the team gaining most points by the end of the year.
+Each week the Year 6 House collect the house points.
+A running total is displayed weekly.